UPDATED: APRIL 27, 2023 | 2 MIN READ

 Each metal tier offers its unique benefits and drawbacks, so it’s important to weigh the pros and cons to find the best Obamacare plan for you.
 For example, Bronze plans offer the lowest monthly premium, but you’ll pay the most for routine care.
 Learn more about each metal tier below.

-Each metal tier provides free preventive care, and some plans offer free or discounted services before your deductible is met.
+Each metal tier provides free preventive care; some plans offer free or discounted services before your deductible is met.

 If you’re considering ACA health insurance coverage, here’s what you need to know about how and when to enroll via the Health Insurance Marketplace.

-To get started, you’ll need to create a Marketplace account on Healthcare.gov.
+To get started, you must create a Marketplace account on Healthcare.gov.
 If your state runs its Marketplace, you’ll be automatically taken to its website.
 You’ll run through the provided enrollment checklist and estimate your income.

 The ACA guarantees coverage for all Health Insurance Marketplace applicants as long as eligibility requirements are met.
 However, enrollment is limited to an annual open enrollment period that varies by state.